nori-dot-eco/contracts/docs/RemovalsByYearLib.md

 Gets the next removal in the collection for sale.

-_Gets the first item from the Enumerable Set that corresponds to the earliest year._
+<i>Gets the first item from the Enumerable Set that corresponds to the earliest year.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |